moshix/mvs/README.md

 32. Sample parameterhandling jobs,

-33.  submit bash script for z/OS or MVS workflow in vim,
+33.  submit bash script for z/OS or MVS workflow in vim

-34. 3270 attributes
+35. 3270 extended attribute codes

+36.  a link to an archive with a fully installed MVS 3.8 TK4- Update 8 with ISPF, BREXX, NJE38 compiler bug fixes etc.

+37.  some very cool VM/370 add-ons

-35.  and more...much, much more
+37.  and more...much, much more